aadyasingh2/profile-card/README.md

-# profile-card
+# Profile-card
 Creating a simple profile card using HTML CSS to test my beginner friendly skills